mozilla/geckodriver/doc/Testing.md

 	ac_add_options --enable-rust-tests

-Tests can then be run like this:
+Tests can then be run by using `cargo test` in the specific source folder:

+	% cd testing/geckodriver/src
-	% ./mach test testing/geckodriver
+    % cargo test

 To run the more extensive WPT tests you can use mach, but first make sure you have built Firefox: